andrew-frazier6/newYork-fishing-spots-API/README.md

 - List of all fishing spots with, fish types, docking types and informational handouts in the state of New York.

-- Search for all spots "/"

-- search by fish type "/:id/fish_types/:fish_types"

-## POST:
+## CREATE:

 - create a fishing spot "/create"

+## READ:

+- Search the full database "/"

+- search by fish type "/fish_types/:fish_types/"

+- search by public access "/public_access/:public_access"

+- search by county "county/:county/"

+- MOST IMPORTANTLY, if you need to add a new species to a spot please do "/:id/fish_types/:fish_types"

 ## MODEL